Oruchimaro/Passport-Authentication-Api/Doc.md

 ### Step 4
     Next, go to config/auth.php and Change the API driver to the session to passport.
     Put this code ‘driver’ => ‘passport’, in API

+### Step 5
+    Add the API routes to api.php  and create the AuthController. then add the login, register, and getUser methods in it.